Do you know what happens when you type the letters omw into some mobile phones? Go and try it – or ask someone to try it on theirs.

 Vestry: £170

 Payment is due by 1 July.
 There is an option for families to pay in instalments, and discounts are available for families and Vestries sending three or more delegates.
-Contact Claire Benton-Evans, the Provincial Youth Coordinator, for details.
+Contact Tom Klafkowski, Provincial Youth Ministry Co-Ordinator, for details.
 Once you have registered, an invoice will be issued to you.

 Each delegate will have a bedroom in one of the boarding houses, complete with bedding, including duvets – a change from previous years.
 All bedrooms feature washbasins, and each floor is equipped with shared toilets and showers.
 You have the option to choose between a single or shared room.
 Please note: You’ll get a single room if you request it; however, we may not be able to honour all requests to share a room.
 We will do our best!